kant/OpenSourceCoronavirusProjects/README.md

 https://www.mbs.news/a/2020/03/hydrogen-peroxide-gives-mouth-mask-second-round.html

 Response to N95 Recycling: "Cheuk Kwong Ng: Don't clean and sterilize the one-time disposable 3-layer surgical mask.
-Any attempt to clean and steralize (streaming, UV, alcohol / bleach / soap solution) the one-time disposable 3-layer surgical mask will destroy the fibre of 3 layers as well as wear off the electrostatic attraction in the middle layer which is one of the major filteration principle of mask in addition to the physical barrier.
+Any attempt to clean and sterilize (streaming, UV, alcohol / bleach / soap solution) the one-time disposable 3-layer surgical mask will destroy the fibre of 3 layers as well as wear off the electrostatic attraction in the middle layer which is one of the major filteration principle of mask in addition to the physical barrier.
 You can use a one-time 3-layer disposable surgical mask.
-If u can't get one, make a reusable cloth mask (http://diymask.site) with a piece of kitchen paper which can achieve N70 level which is protective enough for daily use"
+If you can't get one, make a reusable cloth mask (http://diymask.site) with a piece of kitchen paper which can achieve N70 level which is protective enough for daily use"

 Positive Pressure Suit:
 https://imgur.com/gallery/UD7PEo0

 Surgical face mask substitutes:

 NIH approved 3D face shield:
 https://3dprint.nih.gov/discover/3dpx-013238?fbclid=IwAR2k-SqnxyWgYUQRA5CXfZnXC8SbgP2ZHfotuzU87AUx4GpWpViI7XUmy38